My Favorite Things

 I currently have 1,284 podcast subscriptions in my podcast player, so I'm still contemplating which would make my list of favorites :D

 Old-Time Radio Stations

 I got very lucky by buying two awesome-quality reusable bags early in the 2000s and I still use them to this day!
 Unfortunately I won't be able to link to them since ReusableBags.com is gone, and no similar bags are as good as the design of the originals.

-The smaller bag is ripstop nylon and the larger one is very tough canvas.
-They're made to roughly represent a plastic bag and a paper grocery bag in size, but since they are fabric, both hold much more weight than seems reasonable!
+The smaller bag is ripstop nylon and the larger bag (not shown above) is made of very tough canvas.
+They roughly represent a plastic bag and a brown paper grocery bag in size, but since they are fabric, both hold much more weight than seems reasonable!

 💙 Health & Wellbeing 💙

 I hesitate to say too much about 5-HTP, since everyone likely reacts to it differently, but it really has been lifechanging for me.
 I've been depressed at times and anxious at times, and I'm not sure how my mental troubles would be classified by a professional, but taking 5-HTP daily makes a significant and noticeable change in my mental state.
 So much of a change that it feels unfair and makes me sad to think of how dysfunctional I was before then.